 Now, those unfamiliar with Newark might need an explanation.
-Newark is not exactly, for the lack of a better word... white.
+The once-Jewish city is now a budding metropolis full of many minorities.
 It's residents are mostly black or Hispanic, and there is a sizable Portuguese/Brazilian community.

-So here we are, driving through Newark, and we can't help but notice the one word appearing on so many articles of clothing of these black (Hispanic, etc) young people.
+So here we are, driving through Newark, and we can't help but notice the one word appearing on so many articles of clothing of these fashionable young people.
 "ECKO".
 As in Marc Ecko, the fashion designer with an ultra-hip fashion line.

 Now, we are not hip.
 And fashion is not exactly a priority.
 And we wouldn't know Marc Ecko from a hole in a wall, if not for a fact that we know he's a Jew, and that his real last name is Milecofsky.

 Can you picture it?
 "MILECOFSKY".
-Slapped on a t-shirt in a funky font, proudly worn by a black (Hispanic, etc) teenager?
+Slapped on a t-shirt in a funky font, proudly worn by a trendy teenager?

 No. No, you can't.